Cricket World Cup: Black Caps' return - Plan under way for welcome home reception

 Goff said he believed the Black Caps were the "joint winners" of the 2019 Cricket World Cup.

-They were top equal in world cricket - and it was not just the way they played, but the way they had represented the country and inspired pride, he said.
+They were top equal in world cricket - and it was not just the way they played, but the way they had represented the country that inspired pride, he said.

+"We were by far the smallest country in the semifinal.
+We were playing against countries that had many times our population and out of our small population base we can produce a world-beating side," Goff said.

 Goff confirmed Ardern had phoned him first thing this morning to discuss how best to welcome home the team.